DCC Importer Inputs

 Inputs are Reconstucted

-Textures are rebuilt at the chosen resolution, using intermediary deconstructed files in 16bit EXR format, then the final outputs are saved as 24 bits-per-pixel PNG files (or 32-bit when alpha is required).
+As needed, textures are rebuilt at the chosen resolution, using intermediary deconstructed files in 16bit EXR format, then the final outputs are saved as 24 bits-per-pixel PNG files (or 32-bit when alpha is required).
 USDz and GLB output files will use a combination of JPG and PNG formats.